How Can I Become a Patient Service Representative?

 As a patient representative, you should work well with others and have a calming bedside manner.
 You should have knowledge of basic medical office procedures and medical terminology.
 You need to be proficient in medical reimbursement billing and bookkeeping if your duties include handling a medical office's finances.
 You also need to be tactful, discreet and trustworthy since you have access to confidential health information.

-While most patient representatives are trained on the job, you may find better job prospects of you have a background in office work, customer service, medical billing or reception.
-Salary.com reported as of 2015 that many workers in this field encounter employers seeking candidates with a relevant bachelor's degree.
+While most patient representatives are trained on the job, you may find better job prospects if you have a background in office work, customer service, medical billing or reception.
+Salary.com reported as of 2017 that many workers in this field encounter employers seeking candidates with a relevant bachelor's degree.

 Patient representatives usually work in clean, well-lit environments in hospitals or physicians' offices.
 They usually work normal hours, but they may need to work evenings or weekends.